golemfactory/golem-docs/src/pages/docs/creators/ray/mainnet.md

 That is the only change required to start your Ray on Golem cluster on the mainnet.

-If you don't have any funds, `ray up` will fail and direct you to the onboarding portal which will guide you to getting them.
+If you don't have any funds, `ray up` will fail and direct you to our onboarding portal which will guide you through obtaining them.

 Please consider using [budget control](#budget-control) mechanisms to manage your spending.